harness-apps/dag-java/05-ci-java-applications/assignment.md

   contents: |-
     ## Objectives

-    In this track, this is what you'll learn:
+    In this challenge, this is what you'll learn:
     - Build Java Applications using Drone CI
-    - Push the Java Application Container Image to our Private registry
+    - Push the Java Application Container Image to the registry

+    ## Duration

+    ~30 minutes

 tabs:
 - title: Terminal 1
   type: terminal